Docket #: S14-171

 A method for tracking moving sources with PET

-Stanford researchers at the Pratx Lab have developed a new trajectory reconstruction method for tracking moving sources labeled with positron-emitting radionuclides using PET.
-This method reconstructs the time-varying position of individual sources directly from raw list-mode PET, thereby bypassing conventional image reconstruction entirely.
+Stanford physical oncology researchers have developed a patented trajectory reconstruction method for tracking moving sources labeled with positron-emitting radionuclides using Positron Emission Tomography.
+The technique reconstructs the time-varying position of individual sources directly from raw list-mode data, bypassing conventional image reconstruction entirely.
+The Pratx lab studies how cells navigate the body's circulatory system using this non-invasive method.
+Applications include tracking of single cells in vivo, real-time tracking of a moving tumor during radiotherapy, understanding the efficacy of cell-based therapies, and estimation of respiratory breathing in 4D-PET.

 Stage of Research